acmutd/acmutd-api/API_DOCUMENTATION.md

 **GET** `/health`

 Check if the API is running.
+This endpoint does not require authentication.

 **Response:**